(Formerly "Phil's SNOBOL4 Resources")

 Information about my free Macro SNOBOL4 in C, A port of Macro SNOBOL4 (The original Bell Telephone Labs implementation, written in SIL macros) for machines with 32-bit (or larger) pointers.
 Supports full SNOBOL4 language plus SPITBOL and other extensions.

 Once upon a time SNOBOL4+ was Catspaw's flagship product, and the more limited Vanilla SNOBOL4 was the limited but free version of the product.
-SNOBOL4+ does not come with a manual, but Vanilla SNOBOL4 comes with excellent documentation.
+SNOBOL4+ was not released with a manual, but Vanilla SNOBOL4 comes with excellent documentation (non-ftp link!).

 The following are historic implementations which are available on the Web:

-The following are historic implementations which I have found, and plan to make available on the web, when I find the time!
+The following are historic implementations which have found me, and plan to make available on the web, when I find the time!

 The following are historic implementations which I would LOVE to find sources for: